France, Russia strike Islamic State; new suspect sought

 Russia began air strikes in Syria at the end of September.
 It has always said its main target is Islamic State, but most of its bombs in the past have hit territory held by other groups opposed to its ally, Syrian President Bashar al-Assad.

 "Russia is shifting because today Russian cruise missiles hit Raqqa.
-Maybe today this grand coalition with Russia is possible," French Defence Minister Jean-Yves Le Drian told TF1 television channel on Tuesday evening.
+Maybe today this grand coalition with Russia is possible," French Defense Minister Jean-Yves Le Drian told TF1 television channel on Tuesday evening.

 JANGLING NERVES